rashidzeb/linux-fim-tool/README.md

 - Python 3.8+
 - PyYAML: `pip install pyyaml`
-- Linux (developed and tested on Fedora 42, should work on any standard distro)
+- Linux (developed on Fedora 42, should work on any standard distro)
-- No root needed for the tool itself; some commands you choose to monitor may need sudo
+- No root needed for the tool itself; some commands you choose to monitor may require sudo

 ---